When talking about high-visibility clothing and the rules your company should follow, you may have heard of the term ANSI 107.

 For more than 90 years, the American National Standards Institute has been serving as the U.S. private sector voluntary standardization system.
-Originally started by 5 engineering societies and 3 government agencies, today, is a private nonprofit membership organization.
+5 engineering groups and 3 government agencies started the group.
+Now, it is a private nonprofit group that only has members.

-ANSI 107-2010 was a standard for construction, emergency responders, utility, airport ramp personnel, and any other workers, who routinely work in low visibility areas while on the job.
-ANSI 107-2010 provided guidelines for the selection and use of high-visibility safety apparel such as shirts, rainwear, safety vests, outerwear, and headwear to improve worker visibility during the day, in low-light conditions and during night.
+ANSI 107-2010 is a standard for construction, emergency responders, utility, airport ramp personnel, and any other workers who regularly work in low visibility areas while on the job.
+ANSI 107-2010 provided guidelines for the selection and use of high-visibility safety apparel such as shirts, rainwear, safety vests, outerwear, and headwear to improve worker visibility during the day, in low-light conditions, and at night.
 ANSI 107-2010 brought new changes from the previous iteration, which included:

-The ANSI 107-2010 standard provided design guidelines and specified the photometric requirements, minimum amounts of component materials, colors, and placement to create garments and headwear for the purpose of enhancing the visibility of workers.
+The ANSI 107-2010 standard provided design guidelines and specified the photometric requirements, minimum amounts of component materials, colors, and placement to create garments and headwear that enhance the visibility of workers.

 There are three different colors for background and combined-performance material from which to choose: fluorescent yellow-green, fluorescent orange-red, fluorescent red.

-In Section 7 of the standard we see specifications for color, brightness, fabric strength, and moisture resistance after various exposure tests.
+In Section 7 of the standard, we see specifications for color, brightness, fabric strength, and moisture resistance after various exposure tests.
 If a garment is intended to provide protection during rainfall, background materials also need to be tested as water repellent, water resistant, and/or water-proof.
-Background and Combined-performance materials need to be tested for chromaticity or color, and luminance or brightness, when new and for colorfastness after laundering and Xenon (UV light) exposure.
+Background and combined-performance materials need to be tested for color and brightness when new.
+They should also be tested for colorfastness after washing and exposure to Xenon (UV light).
 The background materials must also be tested for colorfastness after crocking and perspiration tests.

 Class 1 and 2 garments, such as vests and T-shirts, and Class 3 garment designs, such as vests with Class E pants ensembles, coveralls, outerwear, and rainwear should achieve:

-Section 8 of the standard specifies photometric and performance requirements for retroreflective and combined-performance materials, such as minimum brightness after test exposure.
+Section 8 of the standard says what the light and performance standards are for retroreflective and combined-performance materials.
+These standards include minimum brightness after test exposure.

-The ANSI standard is being revised, approximately every 5 years, with the previous revision coming in 2010.
+The ANSI standard is being revised roughly every 5 years, with the previous revision coming in 2010.
 This latest edition (ANSI/ISEA 107-2015) was released on February 1, 2016.

 The new ANSI standard brought new type designations, replacing the existing classes.